rgoddu/fourth-module-challenge/README.md

+I did not read the instruction too carefully, so I created a quiz with "next" and "previous" buttons -

+It was quite a bit of extra work and allowing the user to navigate backwords doesn't really support the function of subtracting time from the clock in any sensible manner.

+Functionality for saving the student score is still in works.

 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores